Trump Ally Matt Gaetz Now Under Investigation For Tweet Threatening Michael Cohen

 — Matt Gaetz (@mattgaetz) February 27, 2019

 A number of legal experts and lawyers have since weighed in on the implications of Gaetz’s words, discussing whether there could be consequences with respect to his role as congressman or as a lawyer.
-Stephen Vladeck, a professor of law at the University of Texas School of Law, told The Daily Beast that the last line of the tweet was of particular concern, referring to Cohen’s wife being “about to learn a lot.”
+Stephen Vladeck, a professor of law at the University of Texas School of Law, told The Daily Beast that the last line of the tweet was of particular concern, which said Cohen’s wife is “about to learn a lot.”

 “What is the test implied in that statement, as opposed to the insinuation that as a result of his testimony, his wife is going to come into negative information about him?”
 Vladeck wonders.